quarrying/quarrying-paper-notes/references/object_analysis_nature/Nature之综合其他.md

 We have created a 37 category pet dataset with roughly 200 images for each class.
 The images have a large variations in scale, pose and lighting.
 All images have an associated ground truth annotation of breed, head ROI, and pixel level trimap segmentation.

 **References**:
-- Parkhi, O.M., Vedaldi, A., Zisserman, A., Jawahar, C.V.: Cats and dogs.
-In: CVPR (2012)
+- [2012 CVPR] Cats and dogs
 - http://www.robots.ox.ac.uk/~vgg/data/pets/

 ## Raccoon Detector Dataset
 ---
-This is a dataset that I collected to train my own Raccoon detector with TensorFlow's Object Detection API.
+> This is a dataset that I collected to train my own Raccoon detector with TensorFlow's Object Detection API.
 Images are from Google and Pixabay.
 In total, there are 200 images (160 are used for training and 40 for validation).

 **Remarks**: Raccoon 意即浣熊; 北美浣熊.